Sabrina's Blog

 Calgary Real Estate Forecast 2026: What Buyers and Sellers Need to Know

 If you’re wondering what’s ahead for the Calgary real estate market in 2026, you’re not alone.
 Buyers, sellers, and Calgary realtors have all been watching closely!
 The Calgary Real Estate Board (CREB®) has just released its 2026 Annual Housing Forecast, providing a detailed look at trends in home prices, sales activity, and overall market conditions for the year ahead.
+You can also read if 2026 is a good year to buy or sell your Calgary home.

 What is the CREB 2026 Forecast Report?